fire/bmesh-encoding/EXT_bmesh_encoding/README.md

   return triangles;
 }

+// The encoding is the function inverse of decodeBmeshFromBuffers.

-// Property table-based BMesh reconstruction function decodeBmeshFromPropertyTables(gltfData) {
+// Buffer-based BMesh reconstruction function decodeBmeshFromBuffers(gltfData) {
   const bmesh = {
     vertices: new Map(),
     edges: new Map(),